Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Results

+We construct precision-recall curves to evaluate the performance of our different models.
+Each point on a precision-recall curve corresponds to a different threshold anomaly score.
+A good model will have both a high precision and high recall, and hence the area under precision-recall curve will be close to one.

-We plot the ROC curves for each of the five trained models compared to each other class in Figures \ref{fig:DNN_ROC_curves} and \ref{fig:Bazin_ROC_curves}.
-The first subfigure of Figure \ref{fig:Bazin_ROC_curves} illustrates that the Bazin model of a SNIa is very effective at identifying all anomalous classes assuming SNIa as the reference class (except for core-collapse SNe and CARTs which are known to look broadly similar to SNe Ia) while having low FARs.
-The Area Under the Curves of these anomalous classes are above 0.8.
-Choosing a threshold score along these curves near the inflection on the top left point such that the FAR is low and the TAR is high will be a good choice to identifying anomalies with respect to SNe Ia.
+We plot the precision-recall curves for each of the five trained models compared to each other class in Figures \ref{fig:DNN_PR_curves} and \ref{fig:Bazin_PR_curves}.
+The first subfigure of Figure \ref{fig:Bazin_PR_curves} illustrates that the Bazin model of a SNIa is very effective at identifying all anomalous classes assuming SNIa as the reference class with a high precision and recall (except for core-collapse SNe and CARTs which are known to look broadly similar to SNe Ia).
+The area under the curves of these anomalous classes are above 0.8.
+Choosing a threshold score along these curves near the inflection on the top right point such that the precision and the recall is high will be a good choice for identifying anomalies with respect to SNe Ia.
 The performance of the Bazin SNIbc model is similar and the Bazin SNII model is only slightly worse, but similarly predicts most classes except for common SN types as anomalous.
 The other Bazin models (SLSN and TDE models) are much poorer at identifying anomalies (assuming the model as the reference class).
 Given that SNIa, SNII, and SNIbc are the most common types, developing an algorithm that identifies all classes that are not these common types would be an effective anomaly detection algorithm for most astronomers.